Empower a young person to succeed by becoming a Community of Hope mentor!

 Mentors make a minimum of a one-year commitment to have at least two get-togethers each month with their mentees.
 Mentoring pairs explore all the exciting things DC has to offer: museums, movies, historic sites, hikes, restaurants, and more!

 Research (MENTOR, 2018) shows that one in three young people do not have an adult with whom they can call a mentor.
 That means they are less likely to enroll in college, volunteer in the community, or hold a leadership position.
 You can be that adult.

 - Education level: High School/GED

 - Volunteer commitment: Pairs should meet at least 2x/month for a minimum ofone year

 - Reference checks

-- National Criminal Background check, DC Metropolitan Police check, FBI Fingerprinting, Child Protective Registry check, and Motor Vehicle Record check (if applicable)
+- National Criminal Background check, DC Metropolitan Police check, FBI fingerprint check, Child Protective Registry check, and Motor Vehicle Record check (if applicable)

 Learn more about becoming a Community of Hope mentor and our eligibility criteria by checking out our FAQ page.

-Community of Hope mentors are matched with homeless and formerly homeless youth ages 8 to 18.
+Community of Hope mentors are matched with children and youth who have experienced homelessness.